TheLevelUp/LUKeychainAccess/README.md

 ## Error Handling

-An instance of `LUKeychainAccess` may be optionally given a error handler, which can be any object that implements the `LUTestErrorHandler` protocol.
+An instance of `LUKeychainAccess` may be optionally given a error handler, which can be any object that implements the `LUKeychainErrorHandler` protocol.
 This error handler will be notified if an error occurs.

 ## Requirements